Are mechanical keyboards good for programming?

 Just with a light touch you can press the key and get it registered, no need to drag it all the way down.
 This feature will enable you to type faster without fatiguing your hands or fingers.
 Keys with linear switches allows you to register click with a lighter feel.

-Each key can be customized in a different color and design that will make your keyboard look unique, keeping the eyes open of your counterparts.
+Each key can be customized in a different colour and design that will make your keyboard look unique, keeping the eyes open of your counterparts.
 Each keycap uses a different kind of plastic for a smoother feel.
 You can even change the layout of a mechanical keyboard by placing different keys at different places and can even leave blank keycaps.

 When we talk about their weight, we're a bit disappointed.
 Mechanical keyboards weigh more than standard ones due to the embedded metal plate, switches etc. But these make it more stable and firm.

-The type of switches used reflect how much noise is created.
+The type of switches used to reflect how much noise is created.
 Keys that use clicky switches are the loudest.
 Your counterparts might get annoyed by the continuous, loud noise created that might distract them from their work.